cms-PdmV/Stats2/README.md

 In CouchDB settings: `require_valid_user` must be set to `false`.

-In `requests` and `settings` databaes a new design document must be created:
+In `requests` and `settings` databases a new design document must be created:
 ```
 {
   "_id": "_design/validate_write",